 The Empower Ankle automatically adjusts its foot stiffness in the heel strike portion of the Stance Phase.
 This ensures optimum shock absorption and foot loading.

 All of this would typically lead us to declare that the Empower uses both a within-step and inter-step adjustment strategy.
-We just haven’t been able to find that explicitly stated anywhere.
+We just haven’t been able to find this explicitly stated anywhere.

 All other bionic ankles/feet rely on a carbon fiber foot to mechanically store and release energy.
 But this still results in a net energy loss because only part of the expended energy can be stored and reused with each step.

 The lithium-polymer battery used to power the Empower Ankle is generally good for eight hours of use, depending on the level of activity.